-The complainant stated that the Board had collected and disclosed information concerning her sexual life to her employer, in contravention of the Freedom of Information and Protection of Privacy Act (the Act).
+The complainant stated that the Board had collected and disclosed information concerning her sexual life to her employer, and to her former claim representative, in contravention of the Freedom of Information and Protection of Privacy Act (the Act).

 The information was contained in a psychiatrist's Non Economic Loss Assessment and cover letter to the Board (the NEL), relating to the complainant's claim for Chronic Pain Disability.
 The NEL contained information concerning the complainant's medical condition and her sexual life with her spouse.